Skip to main content

 Vantage Data Centers (Vantage) has proposed the construction of a data center campus in the city of Port Washington in Ozaukee County.
 The proposed Lighthouse campus would be constructed on 672 acres.
 Vantage owns a total of 1,644 acres.
 The Lighthouse campus would be located on the southern portion of this property, approximately 1 mile inland from Lake Michigan, in a mostly agricultural area.
 The proposed project requires DNR permits and approvals related to wetlands, stormwater, and air emissions.
 Additionally, the city of Port Washington is seeking sanitary sewer extensions and amendments.

-The DNR is conducting an environmental analysis of Vantage's proposed project.
+The DNR has conducted an environmental analysis of Vantage's proposed project.
 The DNR is also cooperating with the Public Service Commission (PSC) in its review of the American Transmission Company's proposed Ozaukee County Distribution Interconnection Project, which involves the transmission of electricity to Vantage's proposed data center campus.
 More information on that review is available on the PSC's E-Services Portal.

 REQUIRED PERMITS AND APPROVALS